CBS: Programming

 As of 2025, CBS provides 87 1/2 hours of regularly scheduled network programming each week.
 The network provides 22 hours of primetime programming to affiliated stations Monday through Saturday from 8:00 p.m. to 11:00 p.m. and Sunday from 7:00 p.m. to 11:00 p.m.
 Eastern and Pacific time (7:00 p.m. to 10:00 p.m.
 Monday through Saturday and 6:00 p.m. to 10:00 p.m. on Sunday in Central/Mountain time).

 The network also provides daytime programming from 11:00 a.m. to 4:00 p.m.
-Eastern and Pacific weekdays (subtract 1 hour for all other time zones), including a half-hour break for local news and features the game shows The Price Is Right and Let's Make a Deal, soap operas The Young and the Restless and The Bold and the Beautiful, and talk show The Talk.
+Eastern and Pacific weekdays (subtract 1 hour for all other time zones), including a half-hour break for local news and features game shows The Price Is Right and Let's Make a Deal and soap operas The Young and the Restless, The Bold and the Beautiful, and Beyond the Gates.

-CBS News programming includes CBS Mornings from 7:00 a.m. to 9:00 a.m. weekdays and CBS Saturday Morning in the same time period on Saturdays; nightly editions of CBS Evening News; the Sunday political talk show Face the Nation; early morning news program CBS Morning News; and the newsmagazines 60 Minutes, CBS News Sunday Morning, and 48 Hours.
-On weeknights, CBS airs the talk shows The Late Show with Stephen Colbert and The Late Late Show with James Corden.
+CBS News programming includes CBS Mornings from 7:00 a.m. to 9:00 a.m. weekdays and CBS Saturday Morning in the same period on Saturdays; nightly editions of CBS Evening News; the Sunday political talk show Face the Nation; early morning news program CBS News Mornings; and the newsmagazines 60 Minutes, CBS News Sunday Morning, and 48 Hours.
+On weeknights, CBS airs the talk show The Late Show with Stephen Colbert (until May 2026) and reruns of the comedic game show After Midnight (until September 2025 with its replacement Comics Unleashed (reruns) filling the time slot until at least May 2026).

 CBS Sports programming is also provided most weekend afternoons.
-Due to the unpredictable length of sporting events, CBS occasionally delays scheduled primetime programs to allow the programs to air in their entirety, a practice most commonly seen with Sunday Night Football.
-In addition to rights to sports events from major sports organizations such as the NFL, PGA, and NCAA, CBS broadcasts the CBS Sports Spectacular, a sports anthology series which fills certain weekend afternoon time slots prior to (or in some cases, in lieu of) a major sporting event.
+Due to the unpredictable length of sporting events, CBS occasionally delays scheduled primetime programs to allow the programs to air in their entirety, a practice most commonly seen with the NFL on CBS.
+In addition to rights to sports events from major sports organizations such as the NFL, PGA, and NCAA, CBS broadcasts the CBS Sports Spectacular, a sports anthology series that fills certain weekend afternoon time slots before (or in some cases, in place of) a major sporting event.